ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

       1. No pounding or hammering on any joints or equipment shall be performed to test installation integrity.
 All systems must be visually inspected to ensure that they comply with design drawings.
 Documentation of all component specification must be verified to ensure they meet requirements; including pressure and temperature ratings.
 Joints and components must be visually inspected to ensure proper external cleanliness and line integrity.
    1. Each weld shall be inspected visually after welding has been completed, to detect any surface defects.
 This includes ensuring that the specified base metal and filler metal have been used, that the weld is free of cracks, that all craters are filled to the full cross section of the weld and are free of cracks upon completion of the welding, that the face of the weld is at least flush with the outside surface of the pipe, and that the weld merges smoothly with the base metal.
 The depth of weld undercut shall not exceed 1/32” irrespective of length.
 The weld reinforcement shall not exceed 3/32” along the face.
    1. Leak Testing:
       1. 100% of all orbital tube welds are leak checked.
 The integrity of all welds and connections must be both inboard and outboard leak tested.
    1. An inboard leak test is performed by evacuating the line and introducing helium at all connections, valves, joints, welds, and fittings, while monitoring mass spectrometer (mass spec.) to detect any helium that may enter the line.
 The leak rate must not exceed 5 x 10-8 sccm of helium.
 The leak detector must be capable of detecting a leak slower than of 5 x 10-8 sccs of helium by testing the detector with a helium leak standard of known value before testing the line in order to ensure that the equipment is functioning properly.
    1. An outboard leak test – pressure decay method is performed by pressuring a line to the maximum achievable pressure (at least 1.5 times the normal operating pressure), and then isolating the line from the pressure source.
 The line is then held at pressure for a minimum of 24 hours and the maximum pressure loss is 5 psig pressure loss over a 24 hour period at 1.5 times normal operating pressure.
    1. Performance Certification:
       1. All piping shall be certified to meet the following maximum requirements after purge and prior to acceptance:
-      1. Moisture content < 2 ppm
+      1. Moisture content &lt; 2 ppm
-   1. Oxygen contents < 2 ppm
+   1. Oxygen contents &lt; 2 ppm
-   1. Hydrocarbons < 1 ppm
+   1. Hydrocarbons &lt; 1 ppm
-   1. Particulates < 10 particles/ft3
+   1. Particulates &lt; 10 particles/ft3
    1. Labeling:
       1. Use Brady labels or equivalent in compliance with Owner policy.
 Each service drop must have a label and label disc inserted in valve handle.
 Labels shall identify gas in each tube, plus, header location and column number.
 Labeling shall be placed on tubing every 10 feet on straight tube runs, before and after valves, and before and after breaching walls and partitions.
 Tubing 1/2 inch or larger requires labels having print at least 1/2 inch in height.
    1. Line Protection: